 - Once done, remove the bread from the oven and lift it up on the parchment paper to place it on a cooler surface to cool.

-- Let bread cool to room temperature before slicing it.
+- Let bread cool to completely to room temperature before slicing it.